Yunnan is one of China’s most diverse and distant provinces, and it has become one of China’s major tourist destinations.

 It reaches from the tropical borderlands adjacent to those countries to karst landscapes in its east.
 Into the northwest, Yunnan stretches into Tibetan areas of the Himalayas.

-There, one finds the “Three Parallel Rivers” area where the Yangtze (here as the Jinsha) River, the Lancang (Mekong), and the Nujiang (Salween) flow down from their origins in the Himalayas.
+There, one finds the “Three Parallel Rivers” area where the Yangtze (here known as the Jinsha) River, the Lancang (Mekong), and the Nujiang (Salween) flow down from their origins in the Himalayas.

 The crossroads character of Yunnan is all the stronger because of its trade relations.